 9.1 Personality and Temperament

-Example: A child can cuddle or gently play with an Exotic Shorthair without worrying about the cat scratching or running away.
+A child can have fun by gently play with an Exotic Shorthair without worrying about the aggressive behavior of cat like scratching or running away.

 9.2 Physical Features

-Example: Parents don’t need to spend hours brushing fur daily, and children can enjoy petting a soft, cuddly cat.
+Parents do not need to spend hours brushing fur daily, and children can enjoy petting a soft cat.

 9.3 Interaction with Children

-Example: A 5-year-old can safely play fetch with an Exotic Shorthair or share a cozy spot on the couch without upsetting the cat.
+A 5-year-old can safely play with an Exotic Shorthair or share a cozy spot on the couch without becoming worry the cat will become aggressive.

 Ideal Living Environment

-Example: A family can set up a small play area with toys where both the kids and the cat can interact safely.
+A family can set up a small play area with toys where both the kids and the cat can interact safely.
+They can set area according to their needs.

 10. American Shorthair